flackjap/ngrx-domains/README.md

 #####Design time:
 Being able to reflect the dynamic additions as "concrete" type information.
 Remember that the global registry is empty, actions, state, queries, etc... are all empty object with no type information.
-Adding type information requires a small amount boilerplate that helps TypeScript know about the structure.
+Adding type information requires a small amount of boilerplate that helps TypeScript to know about the structure.
 A lot of this boilerplate you would have done anyway.
 > The boilerplate represents Type information, as so it has no effect on the javascript output, i.e it has no footprint on the compiled code emitted by TypeScript.

 ## Lazy domains
-Angular can lazy load modules, infect its a must for all medium sized apps and up.
+Angular can lazy load modules, in fact it's a must for all medium sized apps and beyond.
 It is obvious that we want to define domains inside modules and load them only when required.
 Since **ngrx-domains** is plugin oriented this is quite easy.

 **ngrx-domains** has an observable that emits whenever a new domain is registered, we can subscribe to it and re-create the reducer tree every time a new domain is added.